 All students are supported by highly prepared and effective teachers and school leaders.
 Board of Education Strategic Plan Goal: Attract, develop, and retain quality and diverse staff who are committed to creating a culture of learning that engages students in their journey toward career, college, and life readiness.
 The district uses our Strategic Plan goals to plan professional development for all staff.
-Our focus for the 25-26 school year will be on Professional Learning Communities/Effective Teams, Rt 1 and MTSS, SEL and Behavior, Reading and Math, Effective in Instructional Practices, and Co-Teaching, Monthly late start PLC time will continue to the use of data to drive instruction in order to provide Tier II intervention to students on priority standards.
+Our focus for the 25-26 school year will be on Professional Learning Communities/Effective Teams, RRI and MTSS, SEL and Behavior, Reading and Math, Effective Instructional Practices, and Co-Teaching.
+Monthly late staff PLC time will continue to to scue of data to drive instruction in order to provide Til Intervention to students on priority standards.
 The district hired four instructional coaches as full time staff members in the 22-23 school year, and the coaches completed 35 student-centered coaching cycles with teachers in the 22-23 school year.
 Coaches work with individual teachers or small teams of teachers through coaching cycles to measure growth in a specific student learning goal.
 In the 23-24 school year, instructional coaches have added impact cycles to their work with teachers.
 During the 24-25 school year, coaches began supporting PLCs in MTSS, and this work will continue into the 25-26 school year.